brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

 sudo snap install microk8s --classic --channel=1.21
 sudo usermod -a -G microk8s $USER sudo chown -f -R $USER ~/.kube

+I believe this is in the dotfiles alias kubectl='microk8s kubectl'

 microk8s will continue to run until you stop it.